victorcouste/trino-encrypt-udfs/README.md

 ```
 "SELECT encrypt(name,'new_password') FROM tpch.sf1.region"
 ```
-To insert encrypted data in a table:
+To create a table with encrypted data:

 ```
 CREATE TABLE your_catalog.your_schema.region_encrypt AS SELECT encrypt(name,'new_password') FROM tpch.sf1.region